secretstartups/handbook/support/license-and-renewals/workflows/managers_working_with_extensions.html.md

     - Use the [`Manage GitLab Plan and Trials`](/handbook/support/license-and-renewals/workflows/customersdot/mechanizer.html#update-gitlab-subscription-or-customer-trial) option in the Zendesk Mechanizer App.
     - This option [extends an active or expired trial](/handbook/support/license-and-renewals/workflows/saas/trials_and_plan_change.html#extending-trials) in the namespace.
 But it cannot start a new trial.
     - The mechanizer will fail if the namespace has never had a trial.
 However, you can use a [subscription to create a trial](/handbook/support/license-and-renewals/workflows/saas/trials_and_plan_change.html#extending-trials) and extend it as needed.
-1. Has the group been downgraded to Free plan?
+1. Is the customer's (paid) group unexpectedly on a Free plan?
     - **Always try to get the L&R team to assist first.**
+    - NOTE: In some cases, the customer can first try to [associated their (new) subscription with their namespace](/handbook/support/license-and-renewals/workflows/saas/associate_subscription_and_namespace.html#customer-self-serve-associating-the-subscription-and-namespace).
-    - If it is an emergency, use the [`Manage GitLab Plan and Trials`](/handbook/support/license-and-renewals/workflows/customersdot/mechanizer.html#update-gitlab-subscription-or-customer-trial) option in the Zendesk Mechanizer App to temporarily set the namespace on another trial at the desired plan level.
+    - If it is an emergency, use the [`Manage GitLab Plan and Trials`](/handbook/support/license-and-renewals/workflows/customersdot/mechanizer.html#update-gitlab-subscription-or-customer-trial) option in the Zendesk Mechanizer App. to temporarily set the namespace on another trial at the desired plan level.
-    - The mechanizer will fail if the namespace has never had a trial.
+    - NOTE: The mechanizer will fail if the namespace has never had a trial.
 However, you can use a [subscription to create a trial](/handbook/support/license-and-renewals/workflows/saas/trials_and_plan_change.html#extending-trials) and extend it as needed.

 ## How to decide the validity of an escalation